Sardaar Ji 2

 Sardaar Ji 2 (previously The Return of Sardaarji) is a 2016 Indian Punjabi action comedy film starring Diljit Dosanjh in a triple role alongside Monica Gill, and Sonam Bajwa in lead roles and directed by Rohit Jugraj Chauhan.
 The film was released on 24 June 2016.
 It is a standalone sequel to the 2015 film Sardaar Ji.
-On release, the film received mixed reviews, unlike the first film which had received positive reviews.
-The film grossed less than the first film and was declared average at the box-office.
+On release, the film received mixed reviews.